GetDKAN/dkan/docs/source/user-guide/guide_api.rst

 Every dataset has an identifier, a.k.a.
 UUID.
 The dataset identifier is used in the dataset URL (/dataset/datasetID), and does not change when edits are made to the dataset.
 So if you are creating an automated script it is better to use APIs that utilize the dataset ID and the index of the distribution.
-The index for the first distribution is 0, the index for the second distribution is 1, etc. In most cases when querying a dataset, the index will be 0.
+Commonly datasets have a single distribution, in this case, the index will always be 0.
+For datasets that have several distributions, the index corresponds to the order in which they were entered.
+The first distribution would be 0, the second would be 1, and so on.

 Distributions also have their own identifiers.
 The distribution identifier will change each time there is a change to the distribution resource or any change to